GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

   - security
 ---

-{% Banner 'caution', 'body' %} This post covers how to migrate to the new version of the Reporting API (v1).
-If you're new to the Reporting API or need detailed usage examples, head over to the [main post on the Reporting API](/reporting-api) instead. {% endBanner %}
+{% Aside 'caution' %} This post covers how to migrate to the new version of the Reporting API (v1).
+If you're new to the Reporting API or need detailed usage examples, head over to the [main post on the Reporting API](/reporting-api) instead. {% endAside %}

 The [Reporting API](/reporting-api) informs you about errors that happen across your site as visitors use it.
 It gives you visibility on browser interventions, browser crashes, Content-Security-Policy violations,